E-commerce fraud attack rates hit record highs.

 transactions against the population of overall e-commerce orders.
 Download the listing of Top 100 ZIP codes in the United States

-The below map charts 2016 e-commerce attack rates (by basis points) in the United States by both shipping and billing locations.
+The below map charts 2017 e-commerce attack rates (by basis points) in the United States by both shipping and billing locations.
 Fraud attack rates are calculated using bad transactions in relation to the total number of transactions.
+Attack rates are in basis points (bps).
+1 basis point = 0.01%

 For ease of interpretation, billing states are associated with suspected fraud victims (the address of the purchaser) and shipping states are associated with suspected fraudsters (the address where the purchased goods were sent).